 - Plue from Rave Master is supposedly a dog.
-Despite not having any ears, having a drill as a nose, loves lollipop candies, can walk on two legs, and deflates when exposed to hot water, Plue is a dog.
+Despite not having any ears, having a drill as a nose, loves lollipop candies, can walk on two legs, deflating when exposed to hot water, and generally looking for all the world like a tiny snowman, Plue is a dog.
 Elie thought Plue is an insect instead.

 - The cats from "Ali Baba and the Forty Thieves (1971)" don't really look like cats, they look more like little bears with whiskers that look like they might have been designed by Dr. Seuss.

 - Cerebus, in the very early issues, looked reasonably like a bipedal aardvark, but as the comic progressed and Dave Sim's art improved, Cerebus looked less and less like an aardvark and more like a gray pig-creature.

 - Guess which species these◊ two◊ characters from German comic Fix & Foxi are supposed to be.
 The first one's a wolf - his name "Lupo" should be a hint - and the second one a raven, but honestly, could you have told?

 - The picture of Undertow, the Pristichampsus in Nathanoraptor's Ice Age 5 fanfic, on the author's deviantART page, reveals he looks more like a featherless Velociraptor than a Pristichampsus, or even anything vaguely crocodilian.

 - Narf the Mouse from Zany To The Max.
 He only looks somewhat like a mouse.
 In fact, he doesn't look at all like a mouse except for his ears, tail, and buck teeth!
 He doesn't even have visible arms!